-Well, there’s good news: We already know breastfeeding has benefits for moms (from the get-go, it can help the uterus contract after birth, thus reducing postpartum bleeding, and the calorie burn from breastfeeding can help with metabolism), but researchers are increasingly learning just how good breastfeeding can be for a mom’s overall health.
-This year alone, three studies have been released touting the long-term health benefits of breastfeeding for women.
+Well, there’s good news: We already know breastfeeding can help the uterus contract after birth — thus reducing postpartum bleeding — and the calorie burn from breastfeeding can help with metabolism), but researchers are increasingly learning just how good breastfeeding can be for a nursing parent’s overall health.
+In 2018 alone, three studies were released touting the long-term health benefits of breastfeeding for women.

-In January, the results of a 30-year national study published in JAMA Internal Medicine showed that, compared to women who didn’t breastfeed at all, breastfeeding for six months or more across all births slashed a woman’s risk of developing type-2 diabetes by nearly half — while breastfeeding for a shorter duration (six months or less) reduced the risk by 25 percent.
+In January 2018, the results of a 30-year national study published in JAMA Internal Medicine showed that compared to women who didn’t breastfeed at all, breastfeeding for 6 months or more across all births slashed a woman’s risk of developing type-2 diabetes by nearly half — while breastfeeding for a shorter duration (6 months or less) reduced the risk by 25 percent.

-And in February, research was presented at the American College of Cardiology‘s 67th Annual Scientific Session showing long-term heart-health benefits for some breastfeeding moms — those who had normal blood pressure during pregnancy and who breastfed for at least six months.
-In addition, breastfeeding can offer women protection against breast and ovarian cancers.
+And in February 2018, research was presented at the American College of Cardiology‘s 67th Annual Scientific Session showing long-term heart-health benefits for some breastfeeding moms — those who had normal blood pressure during pregnancy and who breastfed for at least six months.
+In addition, breastfeeding can offer protection against breast and ovarian cancers.